Pratham2703005/Canvas-studio/README.md

 ## 📚 What I Learned

-During this project, I explored and learned:

-- 🧩 How to use **react-color** for implementing a customizable color picker.
+- Learned to use **react-color** for color picking and **react-canvas-draw** for canvas interactions.
-- 🖍️ How to utilize **react-draw-canvas** to build the actual drawing canvas.
-- 🖼️ Deeper understanding of the HTML5 **Canvas API** for advanced drawing features.
+- Gained deeper understanding of the **HTML5 Canvas API**.
-- 🔄 Efficient state management for multi-page canvas handling and undo logic.
-- 💡 Improved React & TypeScript project structuring and component reusability.
+- Explored how to manage dynamic multi-page drawing states using React.
+- Handled styling with TailwindCSS and added transitions for a smooth UI/UX.

 ## 🚀 Getting Started